ajroach42/ajroach42.github.io/_posts/2016-02-29-a-modern-bbs.md

 #### Surmounting the Obstacles

 Over the next several months, I'll be working to overcome some of the obstacles I mentioned above.
 (If you'd like to [follow my progress, sign up for my newsletter.][20], I'm sure this topic will feature heavily in rotation.)
 My plan at the moment is to build several of these BBS nodes, powered by the newly released [Raspberry Pi 3][21], and to deploy them in several strategic locations throughout my community.
-(If you're a business owner in metro-atlanta, and you're interested in running a modern BBS (mBBS), [let me know][22]!)

 ![][23]